3DStyleGLIP: Part-Tailored Text-Guided 3D Neural Stylization: Related works

 \subsection{Object-level Recognition}

-Conventional object detection models~\cite{lin2017feature, zhang2020bridging, lin2017focal, wang2022internimage, xu2022pp, wang2022yolov7, fang2022eva, tian2020fcos} aim to identify the class and location of each object in a scene.
+Conventional object detection models~\cite{lin2017feature, lin2017focal, zhang2020bridging, tian2020fcos, wang2022internimage, xu2022pp, wang2022yolov7, fang2022eva} aim to identify the class and location of each object in a scene.
 This is achieved by learning a set of object features from large datasets such as COCO~\cite{lin2014microsoft}, PASCAL VOC~\cite{dong2021location}, Objects365~\cite{shao2019objects365} and OpenImages~\cite{kuznetsova2020open}.
 However, these models sometimes struggle to recognize objects that rarely appear or are absent in the training dataset.
 To overcome this, zero-shot detection has been introduced.
 For zero-shot detection, ViLD\cite{gu2021open} distills knowledge from CLIP and ALIGN~\cite{li2021align}, both vision-language pre-trained models, into a two-stage detector.
 MDETR\cite{kamath2021mdetr} and GLIP\cite{li2022grounded} train end-to-end object detection models using the multi-modal dataset (image-text pairs), achieving an explicit alignment between textual phrases and objects within images.
 These models possess semantic-rich and language-aware properties, rendering them effective for tasks that require a contextual understanding of objects and comprehension of the cross-modal relationships between images and language.